chboudry/articles/powershell-break.md

 | ------------- | ------------- |
 | 0 0<br>0 1<br>0 2<br>0 3<br>1 0<br>1 1<br>1 2<br>1 3<br>2 0<br>2 1<br>2 2<br>2 3<br>3 0<br>3 1<br>3 2<br>3 3 | 0 0<br>0 1<br>0 2  |

-We can observe that the break command is not only breaking the foreach-object (written %) loop but the parent foreach loop as well.
+We can observe that the `break` statement is not only breaking the `foreach-object` (written %) but the parent `foreach` as well.

 ## Explanation

 Looking a bit on the Internet I found multiple weird hypothesis about the pipeline usage.

-Reality is much simpler than that : foreach-object is a PowerShell Cmdlet and not a statement : you just can't use break with foreach-object.
+Reality is much simpler than that : foreach-object is a PowerShell Cmdlet and not a statement : you just can't use `break` with `foreach-object`.

 This can be confirmed with the following documentation :